icon-project/icon-project.github.io/docs/transaction_signature.md

 The first step is making a serialized signature.
 Using the `secp256k1` library, create recoverable ECDSA signature of a transaction.
 At this point, transaction hash is used as message data (used for validation of transaction).
 The result data should be 64 bytes serialized signature (R, S) + 1 byte recovery id (V).

-The final step is encoding serialized signature.
-Based on Base64, encode serialized signature.
+The final step is to encode the generated signature as a Base64-encoded string.

 ## Example

 Below is the example of creating a signature in python.

-Here is the transaction data.
+Here is a sample transaction data.
 We will create a transaction signature using these data.

 ```json
 {